You are here

 Bachelor of Arts (B.A.)

 Interdisciplinary studies is an approach to answering questions, solving problems and addressing contemporary social issues from multiple perspectives.
 Students in this program develop the intellectual tools needed to build bridges between academic disciplines and to apply their skills, innovations and knowledge in various academic and practical settings.
 It is particularly good for fields where a strong liberal arts background is desired such as graduate studies in traditional liberal arts disciplines, law, business, government and teaching.
-Major requirements can be completed online, on campus or with a hybrid course plan.
+Major requirements can be completed on campus or with a hybrid course plan.

 - Interdisciplinary Studies − tackle big questions by integrating a variety of disciplines